rgrannell1/geo-dbscan/README.md

 ## Stability

-> 1, Experimental - This project might die, it's undertested and underdocumented, and redesigns and breaking changes are likely
+> 2, Evolving - This project is healthy, but might lack testing or documentation or it is prone to breaking changes

 ## Motivation